ISAITB/docs-tdl/source/testcase/index.rst

 (relevant warnings will however be included in the test session's log).

-The following snippet illustrates how the ``output`` section could be leveraged to return user-friendly failure messages based on the executed test steps (using the :ref:`STEP_STATUS<test-case-expressions-step-status>` variable to determine the cause of the failure):
+The following snippet illustrates how the ``output`` section could be leveraged to return user-friendly failure messages based on the executed test steps (using the :ref:`STEP_STATUS<test-case-expressions-step-status>` variable to determine the cause of the failure).
+For successful and undefined states we only include a default message to make test sessions more user friendly.

 .. code-block:: xml